New Year’s Money? What is OTOSHIDAMA Custom in Japan?

-Therefore, Otoshidama makes children happy but adults might have to spend extra money.
+Therefore, Otoshidama makes children happy but adults have to spend extra money.

-There is no official record but it’s said that Japanese had custom of Otoshidama during Kamakura period (1185-1333).
+There is no official record but it is said that Japanese had custom of Otoshidama during the Kamakura period (1185-1333).

 During the middle of Showa period (1926-1989), people started to give money to children and this was where current custom of Otoshidama is rooted.